Yes, provided they have a suitable exhibition space. Persons without an exhibition space are not eligible to participate.

 The following information is required for submission:

-• Images: The online form must be submitted together with 5-8 images, which also serve as information for the jury.
-Please take care to select meaningful images that comprehensively convey your project to the jury.
+- Images: The online form must be submitted together with up to 5 images, which also serve as information for the selection committee.
+Please take care to select meaningful images that comprehensively convey your venue as well as the project to the selection committee.
 This should also include images of the premises in which the project takes place (format: JPG.
 Minimum image size: landscape format 1,000 px wide / portrait format 700 px wide).
-The images are not uploaded in the form, but sent separately as a WeTransfer-link to [email protected].
+The images are separately uploaded in a plattform (Razuna) via the application form.

-An annually appointed jury decides on inclusion in the festival programme.
+An annually appointed selection committee decides on inclusion in the festival programme.

-The jury for the Open Call of BAW Featured 2024 were: Emma Enderby (Director, KW Institute for Contemporary Art), Nele Heinevetter (Founder, Tropez), Christian Kaspar Schwarm (Board Member Curatories at Freunde der Nationalgalerie, Freunde der Nationalgalerie), Mona Stehle (Artistic Director, Berlin Art Week).
+The selection committee for the Open Call of Featured 2024 were: Emma Enderby (Director, KW Institute for Contemporary Art), Nele Heinevetter (Founder, Tropez), Christian Kaspar Schwarm (Board Member Curatories at Freunde der Nationalgalerie, Freunde der Nationalgalerie), Mona Stehle (Artistic Director, Berlin Art Week).

-The jury 2023 consisted of: Krist Gruijthuijsen (Director, KW Institute for Contemporary Art), Catherine Nichols (Curator, Hamburger Bahnhof – Nationalgalerie der Gegenwart), Mona Stehle (Artistic Director, Berlin Art Week), María Inés Plaza Lazo (Founder, Arts of the Working Class).
+The selection committee 2023 consisted of: Krist Gruijthuijsen (Director, KW Institute for Contemporary Art), Catherine Nichols (Curator, Hamburger Bahnhof – Nationalgalerie der Gegenwart), Mona Stehle (Artistic Director, Berlin Art Week), María Inés Plaza Lazo (Founder, Arts of the Working Class).

 Notification of acceptance or rejection for participation is planned for the beginning of July 2025.
 Applicants will be informed of the decision by email without individual reasons.